Bushfire researchers nominated for Eureka Prize - 13 August 2013

 One of the two new Perturbed Angular Correlation Spectrometers at UNSW@ADFA produces first results.

-Jake Warner (PhD student), Dr Wolf-Dietrich Zeitz (Visitor to PEMS), Dr Laura Gladkis, Assoc.
+Jake Warner (PhD student), Dr Wolf-Dietrich Zeitz (Visitor to Science), Dr Laura Gladkis, Assoc.
 Prof. Heiko Timmers and Dr William Kemp debate how to improve the detection sensitivity of the new perturbed angular correlation spectrometer.
 In 2010 the spectrometer produced data leading to the discovery of a dopant-defect complex in germanium.
 The identification of such defect complexes improves new crystallisation techniques for germanium materials that are developed for the next generation of semiconductor devices.